esteinig/netviewr/README.md

 ### Plot Netview

 The `plot_netview` function translates the decorated graphs into plots using `igraph::plot.igraph`.
 Note that all settings provided with decorator functions can be overwritten or refined by passing standard arguments for `igraph::plot.igraph` to `netviewr::plot_netview`.
 Legends and titles can be set using the `legend` and `title` arguments.
-If either `ncol` or `nrow` are set, the function expects a list of graphs, which is then translated into a panel view containing up to four graphs (experimental).
+If either `ncol` or `nrow` are set, the function expects a list of graphs, which is then translated into a panel view containing up to four plots.
 Graphs can be piped into the plot function using the `magrittr` operator `%>%` - this allows users to configure graphs by setting a basic  configuration, and then change attributes on subsequent graph assignments.

 ```r
 base_graph <- igraph::sample_gnm(n=10, m=15) %@%